Gate-Defined Topological Josephson Junctions in Bernal Bilayer Graphene

-Finally, we expect that our proposal generalizes naturally to a broader family of graphene-based structures.
+Our proposal readily generalizes to more exotic order parameters (see SM Table I).
+If either the normal or superconducting state spontaneously breaks time-reversal symmetry, topological superconductivity could arise without an applied magnetic field~\cite{Thomson2022}.
+For example, a spin-nematic IVC state described by a $\tau_x s_x$ order parameter generates an effective Zeeman field when projected to the low-energy subspace of Eq.~\eqref{eff_Ham}.
+We also expect our proposal to be relevant for a broader family of graphene-based structures.
 Substantial efforts have been devoted to gate-defined wires and Josephson junctions in twisted bilayer graphene \cite{Rodan-Legrain2021, deVries2021, Portoles2022, Jaime2021, Yingming2022,Jinxin2022, Sainz2022, Thomson2022}, which also enjoys exquisite gate tunability but suffers from more prevalent disorder \cite{Uri2020, Wilson2020}.
-Rhombohedral trilayer graphene~\cite{Zhou2021_sc, Zhou2021_cor} offers a cleaner platform for gate-tunable correlated states and superconductivity---thus presenting another interesting medium for future exploration along these lines.
+Rhombohedral trilayer graphene offers a cleaner platform for gate-tunable correlated states and superconductivity~\cite{Zhou2021_sc, Zhou2021_cor}---thus presenting another interesting medium for future exploration along these lines.

 {\bf \emph{Acknowledgements.}}~ We are grateful to Andrey Antipov, Cory Dean, Cyprian Lewandowski, Alex Thomson, and Yiran Zhang for enlightening discussions.
 Y.M.X.~acknowledges the support of HKRGC through PDFS2223-6S01. \'E.L.-H.~was supported by the Gordon and Betty Moore Foundation’s EPiQS Initiative, Grant GBMF8682.
 J.A. was supported by the Army Research Office under Grant Award W911NF-17-1-0323; the Caltech Institute for Quantum Information and Matter, an NSF Physics Frontiers Center with support of the Gordon and Betty Moore Foundation through Grant GBMF1250; and the Walter Burke Institute for Theoretical Physics at Caltech.
 The U.S. Department of Energy, Office of Science, National Quantum Information Science Research Centers, Quantum Science Center supported the symmetry-based analysis of this work.
 S.N.P.~acknowledges support of Office of Naval Research (grant no. N142112635) and NSF-CAREER (DMR-1753306) programs.
 Work at UCSB was supported by the U.S. Department of Energy (Award No. DE-SC0020305).